Emilien942702/SimpleScanner/README.md

 # SimpleScanner
-Simple Scanner, to use with haveibeenpwned.com or hacked-emails.com for now.
+Simple Scanner, to use with haveibeenpwned.com, hacked-emails.com or weleakinfo.com for now.

-Provided a database of emails, it outputs for each email compromised websites and pastes from haveibeenpwned.com or information from hacked-emails.com.
+Provided a database of emails, it outputs for each email compromised websites and pastes from haveibeenpwned.com or information from hacked-emails.com or weleakinfo.com.

+It can also, if emails are firstname.lastname@domain.com or lastname.firstname@domain.com perform a name search on weleakinfo.com

 # haveibeenpwned.com